 Don't bathe, swim or shower in your jewellery as chlorine and salt are corrosive, reacting with and degrading the surface of your jewellery.

-Download to your phone or bookmark this blog, arming yourself with the information you need next time you're out shopping.
-If you can make good jewellery purchasing choices, your precious, sensitive ears will thank you for it.
+Bookmark this blog, arming yourself with the information you need next time you're out shopping.
+If you make good jewellery purchasing choices, your precious, sensitive ears will thank you for it.